 Insights: July 2025 Members Roundtable

-The West Midlands is already one of the most disadvantaged regions in England in terms of health inequality, economic inactivity and entrenched poverty in particular towns, constituencies and wards.
-It faces disproportionate risks from reforms aimed at reducing benefit expenditure and increasing employment among disabled people.
+The West Midlands is already one of the most disadvantaged regions in England, with entrenched health inequalities, high levels of economic inactivity, and deep poverty in specific towns, constituencies, and wards.
+The region is particularly vulnerable to policy reforms designed to reduce benefit expenditure and increase employment among disabled people.

 Staffordshire North and Stoke-on-Trent CAB presentation